nosqlgeek/rl-docker/README.md

 Some wrapper scripts in order to provision a Redis Enterprise cluster in Docker.
 The article is extending on https://hub.docker.com/r/redislabs/redis/ .

 In addtion, there are are bunch of scripts which are helping with the setup of a DNS server.
 Redis Enterprise is supporting to connect via a fully qualified name to a database endpoint.
 This allows a transparent failover without the need to use additional discovery mechanisms (i.e. Sentinel or `CLUSTER SLOTS`).
-The DNS setup is currently not automated but needs some manual intervention.
+The DNS setup is currently not fully automated but needs some manual intervention.
 If you want to use name based access within your internal Docker network then:

 1. Start the DNS server's container by using 'start_dns.bash'
 1. Provision a cluster by using i.e. 'reprovision.bash'